consideredwords/query_shark/README.md

 ##How to install and use

 * Download query_shark.recipe
-* [Install this recipe in Calibre](http://manual.calibre-ebook.com/news.html) - either copy and paste the code into a new custom recipe or copy the recipe to the recipe folder in your library
+* [Install this recipe in Calibre](http://manual.calibre-ebook.com/news.html) - either copy and paste the code into a new custom recipe or click on install from file
 * Customise the time frame to download - the default is that this will fetch the past 7 days
 * Schedule news the download ('Fetch News') for however often you desire